Konrad Steffen: Research

 Steffen was known for his research into Arctic sea ice and the glaciers of Greenland, and how they are affected by global warming.
 He often traveled to Greenland to study these glaciers firsthand; for example, when studying Petermann Glacier for three weeks in 2004, Steffen did so from a camp set up 4,000 feet up the flanks of the glacier's ice cap.
 He also operated a network of 20 weather stations on the Greenland ice sheet, the first of which, Swiss Camp, he established in 1990.

 He argued that due to this ice sheet melting faster than anticipated, sea levels could rise by about 3 feet by 2100, considerably higher than the IPCC's upper limit of 59 cm, and that Greenland might lose all its ice in 10,000 years, but Antarctica would take considerably longer, since it is so much bigger.

 He was a lead author of the "Observations: Cryosphere" chapter of the IPCC AR5, released in 2013.

 Steffen's legacy included conducting extensive geoscience research, then translating the value and implications of the scientific data for nonspecialists, including many journalists who then could inform the public and policymakers.
 He also served on the United Nations Intergovernmental Panel on Climate Change (IPCC).

-Awards
+Awards & Recognition

 In October 2017, Steffen received the Lowell Thomas Award from the Explorers Club, a non-profit group that promotes scientific exploration.
 The award is presented by the president of the club on special occasions to groups of outstanding explorers.
 The club cited Steffen's research of sea level changes, sensitivity studies of large ice sheets using in situ and modeling results.

+In January 2025, filmmaker Corina Gamma released a documentary about Konrad Steffen called "Iceman" (German title: Der Eismann).
+It was presented at the Solothurner Filmtage 2025.